alisnic/builder.js/README.md

 builder.js
 =============

-Builder is a small library to build XML/HTML.
-It uses the DOM to do that, hence the size.
+Builder is a small library built to create DOM objects.
+This has several applications like programmatic templates or building XMLs.
-It's inspired by the Nokogiri XML builder.
+(you got it right, Builder is a pretty interface slapped on top of document.createElement)

 ```coffee
 Builder("foo", "true").toString()                #=> <foo>true</foo>